ksch-workflows/backend/CONTRIBUTING.md

 ## Creating pull requests

-For security reasons, pull requests need to be created from people with write permissions on the repository.
+For security reasons, pull requests need to be created from branches on the ksch-workflows/backend repository, i.e. they can only be created from people with write permissions for the project.

 **References**